 The focal point of the concern was that the API’s data inconsistency affects any repricing software of its ability to make an efficient and effective repricing decision.

 In the past, comparing the API data to that of the actual information displayed on the listing’s page was the ultimate solution when inconsistencies between listing page information and the data coming from AnyOfferChange Notifications occur.

 Seller Snap opted to apply different yet effective repricing strategies until the issue was resolved.

 Just recently, the Seller Snap community informed us that they noticed that Amazon appeared not to be rotating the Buy Box.
-That being observed, we assumed that Amazon potentially made some changes to their algorithm, similar to the aforementioned instances.
+That being observed, we assumed that another Amazon Buy Box algorithm change has been made, similar to the aforementioned instances.

 Buy Box rotation is a critical mechanism involved in awarding third-party sellers a spot on Amazon’s product detail page to showcase their price offer for a certain product.
 Such a mechanism operates when multiple FBA sellers are presenting relevant offers that are reasonable and competitive at the same time.

 Our separate website post highlights a more extensive discussion about this particular concern on Amazon Buy Box rotation.